 Nine (9) hours of approved 3000-4000 level electives in Psychology (may include additional courses from the list above).
-EDPSY 3513 and PSYCH 4112 may not be taken
+EDPSY 3513 and PSYCH 4112 may not be taken for psychology degree credit.

 Total Minimum Hours

 Must earn three hours of upper division work at ECU towards minor to complete minor residency requirement.